 Shady people stood in doorways.
 One young man dressed in a black suit, black shirt, black tie, black shoes with a white face and blond hair guarded a doorway leading to a dark hall lit with blue light.
 Small stores had big men as bouncers sitting at their doors.
 Larger businesses had electronic doors or guards stationed inside.

 I made it to my destination out of breath and purchased my things.
 The tax was high.
 I could have saved money ordering online with no tax and free shipping.
 The tax wasn’t helping the street people I saw anyway.

-I can work on any horse 5 times my size and quick as lightening and not be afraid because I know them so well.
+I can work on any horse 5 times my size and quick as lightning and not be afraid because I know them so well.
 To say I was on double high alert on my walk was an understatement.
 Looking behind me would show my fear.
-I walked quickly and realized a woman with leopard tights was walking alongside of me as if we were a couple.
-After a while I realized she was grouping to add protection through size as we walked.
+I walked quickly and realized a woman with leopard tights was walking alongside me as if we were a couple.
+After a while, I realized she was grouping to add protection through size as we walked.
 It was subconscious.
-But with only one more block to go I relaxed not because I was almost back to safety but for something that surprised me.
-It was the love by the homeless for their dogs and the dogs lack of judgement for their humans.
-That was my lesson and was my release from fear.
+But with only one more block to go, I relaxed not because I was almost back to safety but for something that surprised me.
+It was the love of the homeless for their dogs and the dog’s lack of judgment for their humans.
+That was my lesson and my release from fear.
 My hope is that there is a compassionate veterinarian helping these dogs.
 I know they will always be in my thoughts.